sahanaa-vashishth/CETIS/CETIS_Technical_Documentation.md

 ### Why We Rejected Keyword Matching

-The initial design considered keyword-based trigger extraction — maintaining lists of words like "fired", "breakup", "rejected" and matching them against input text.

-This approach was rejected for several reasons:

-- It cannot understand indirect language: *"she stopped texting me"* contains no trigger keywords but clearly implies emotional neglect
-- It cannot handle slang: *"I bombed the interview"* would not match a "failure" keyword
-- It cannot handle cultural expressions or regional language variations
-- It creates a fixed, brittle system that fails on anything outside predefined categories
-- Human emotional triggers are infinite — no keyword list can capture them all
+Keyword-based trigger extraction was rejected because it cannot understand indirect language, slang, cultural expressions, or anything outside predefined categories.
+Human emotional triggers are infinite — no keyword list can capture them all.

 ### The Better Approach: Semantic LLM Understanding

-Instead, CETIS uses **Groq + Llama 3.3 70B** to reason about triggers the way a psychologist would — by understanding the full meaning and context of the sentence.
+CETIS uses **Groq + Llama 3.3 70B** to reason about triggers the way a psychologist would — understanding the full meaning and context of the sentence.

 ### How It Thinks

-1. The input text is sent to Llama 3.3 with a carefully structured prompt
+1. The input text is sent to Llama 3.3 with a psychological analysis prompt
-2. The prompt instructs the model to reason as an expert psychologist
-3. The model is asked to identify:
-   - The primary emotional trigger (main cause)
+2. The model identifies the primary trigger, secondary triggers, and a trigger chain
-   - Secondary triggers (contributing factors)
-   - A trigger chain (causal sequence of events)
-4. The model reasons about **explicit** triggers (directly stated) and **implicit** triggers (implied by context)
+3. It reasons about explicit triggers (directly stated) and implicit triggers (implied by context)
-5. Confidence scores are assigned based on how clearly the trigger is expressed
+4. Confidence scores are assigned based on how clearly the trigger is expressed

 ### Example